Iterable/iterable-swift-sdk/README.md

 [Iterable](https://www.iterable.com) is a growth marketing platform that helps you to create better experiences for—and deeper relationships with—your customers.
-Use it to send customized email, SMS, push notification, in-app message, and web push notifications to your customers.
+Use it to send customized email, SMS, push notification, in-app message, web push notification campaigns to your customers.

 This SDK helps you integrate your iOS apps with Iterable.
 It supports iOS 9.0+.